Aw4is/TinyML-Transfer-Learning-Impact-on-Quantisation/README.md

 ## Overview

-TinyML often targets specialised tasks with limited labelled data, making transfer learning a practical way to adapt pretrained models.
-INT8 quantisation is commonly used to reduce deployment cost on constrained hardware, but can also affect accuracy and model behaviour.
+TinyML often targets specialised tasks with limited labelled data, where transfer learning can help reduce the need for large task-specific datasets.
+INT8 quantisation is then commonly used to lower deployment cost on constrained hardware, but it can also affect accuracy and model behaviour.
 This project investigates a practical question:

 > **Does transfer learning strategy affect accuracy degradation and wider model behaviour after INT8 quantisation?**